This is the 6th Video in a 10 Part Series on making gumpaste flowers that are beginner-friendly.

 These blossoms are perfect to use if you are making the cake for a paying customer, and their budget won’t stretch to paying for a more elaborate arrangement to decorate their cake, and they still want it to look spectacular.

 Making the blossoms

-I’m going to make some simple wired blossoms and some leaves and then assemble them into an arrangement that can be used on any type of celebration cake.
+I’m going to make some simply wired blossoms and some leaves and then assemble them into an arrangement that can be used on any celebration cake.